Tired of Fighting Sexual Temptation?

 Whichever place you find yourself, this is the post for you.

-We’ve been talking about purpose-driven dating, and one of the elements of this concept is “time invested in one other person.”
-We first talked about what we mean by that and then last week we started talking about what we don’t mean by that.
+For a little background, this article is part of a series introducing purpose-driven dating, and one of the elements of this approach to dating is “time invested in one other person.”
+We first talked about what we mean by spending time with just ONE other person and then last week we started talking about what we don’t mean by that.

 This week we share one more important clarification.